Heritage Streets of Kampong Gelam

-Cutting across Bussorah Street is Baghdad Street, which used to be referred to as Kampong Intan, or Diamond Village as this is where the Diamond traders and jewellery smiths were based.
+Cutting across Bussorah Street is Baghdad Street, which used to be referred to as Kampong Intan, or Diamond Village as this was where the Diamond traders and jewellery smiths were based.
 At one time, there used to be cane-ware stores but these shops have also made way for a myriad of middle eastern and Muslim eateries.

 Muscat Street was named after Muscat, the capital of Sultanate of Oman.
-Both ends of the street are flanked by 2 eight-metre high granite arches with ornate Omani carvings and at the Arab Street end, a pathway lined with colourful murals depict maritime stories of trades between Oman and Singapore.
+Both ends of the street are flanked by two eight-metre high granite arches with ornate Omani carvings and at the Arab Street end, a pathway lined with colourful murals depict maritime stories of trades between Oman and Singapore.

-A trading hub from 1800s to early 1900s, Muscat Street was always buzzing with traders doing their dealings as well as devotees frequenting the mosque for their daily prayers.
+A trading hub from the 1800s to early 1900s, Muscat Street was always buzzing with traders doing their dealings as well as devotees frequenting the mosque for their daily prayers.
 Today, the street is also home to the outdoor Gelam Gallery.

-At the end of Muscat Street is Arab Street which was once a part of the original Arab Kampong, owned by an Arab merchant, Ayed Ali Bin Mohamed Aljunied.
+At the end of Muscat Street is Arab Street which was once a part of the original Arab Kampong, owned by an Arab merchant, Syed Ali Bin Mohamed Aljunied.
 It used to be a textile haven, especially in the 1950s and 1960s.
 You can still find many of the long-time textile businesses here, along with shops selling haberdashery, oriental carpets, Turkish lamps, perfume, rattan products and Arabian crafts.

-You will be awed with the choice of quality textiles and laces at the shops lining the narrow 5-foot way.
+You will be awed with the choice of quality textiles and laces at the shops lining the narrow five-foot way.
 And hard to miss are the colourful Turkish lamps hanging at the shopfronts of Sufi Trading or the exquisite carpets at Serapi Carpets.
 Continue the sense of mystique with a meal at House of Kebab, a Turkish restaurant or Nasrin that serves Persian food.

-Looking at the hip stores, it’s probably hard to imagine that these shophouses used to house poor Malay families and provided shelter for muslims on their annual pilgrimage to Mecca.
+Looking at the hip stores, it’s probably hard to imagine that these shophouses used to house poor Malay families and provided shelter for Muslims on their annual pilgrimage to Mecca.
 This sense of community spirit is still very much alive today as reflected in the easy camaraderie amongst the shop owners here.

 Need a break from jostling with the throngs of Instagrammers?
-Retreat to the cool respite of Windowsill Pies for some artisanal pies and coffee or cool off with a non-alcoholic cold butter beer at The Mad Sailors.
+Retreat to the cool respite of Windowsill Pies for some artisanal pies and coffee or cool off with a non-alcoholic cold butterbeer at The Mad Sailors.

 Running parallel to Sultan Mosque, North Bridge Road is one of the earliest roads to be built in Singapore and used to be one of the busiest commercial streets in Kampong Gelam.
-It is so called because it runs north of Presentment Bridge (present-day Elgin Bridge) across Singapore River.
+It is thus called because it runs north of Presentment Bridge (present-day Elgin Bridge) across Singapore River.